-This scenario takes a global $CO_2$ avoided cost approach to define the evolution of the energy system.
-It considers the full scope of available technologies and energy sources to reduce $CO_2$ emissions at the lowest possible cost.
+This scenario takes a global CO_2 avoided cost approach to define the evolution of the energy system.
+It considers the full scope of available technologies and energy sources to reduce CO_2 emissions at the lowest possible cost.
 It requires a holistic approach of the energy mix where demand and supply are considered together when defining the most efficient actions.

 On the demand side, there is a fast development of energy and cost-efficient technologies such as EVs for passenger transport and heat pumps for residential and tertiary heating.
 In cold areas with existing widespread gas distribution infrastructure, hybrid heat pumps offer optimization potential for lowering the need of deep renovation and providing flexibility to the electricity system.
 Electricity technologies are complemented by a wide range of solutions like bio LNG, biomethane and fuel cell electric vehicles (FCEV).
 Europe benefits of biomass conversion into liquid and gas as well as low carbon energy imports.
-In the industry the substitution of natural gas by hydrogen and biomethane reduces adaptation cost.
+Industrial sectors strengthen their competitive position through automation and digital production Substitution of natural gas by hydrogen and biomethane reduces adaptation cost.
+Activities participating to global trade (aviation, shipping and a wide range of industrial sectors) align on global decarbonisation solutions in order to avoid any loss of competitiveness.